-- 1. General learning goal: The student will have a basic understanding of the physical and psychological aspects of neck restraints
+1. General learning goal: The student will have a basic understanding of the physical and psychological aspects of neck restraints

-- a.
-Respiratory restraints

-- b.
-Vascular restraints
+Respiratory restraints Vascular restraints

-III.
+II.
 COMPLETION REQUIREMENTS

 - A. All Students Must Pass the Academy Arrest Control Program Written Exam, with a Score of 80% or Better - B. All Students Must Pass the Academy Arrest Control Program Physical Skills Exam - C. Students Must Attend 100% of the Hours Submitted to POST for Approval